orenazad/Render-Tracker/README.md

 >The `RQItemViewModel`  class is an `ObservableObject`.
 Whenever an `ObservableObject` is updated or changed, the `View` is automatically refreshed to present the updated information.

  We use a listener to pull info from the database and keep up to data with any changes.
-The `CompName` and `RenderStatus` pulled from the database are used to create a new `RQItem`, which has it's own `RQItemView`.
+The `CompName` and `RenderStatus` pulled from the database are used to create a new `RQItem`, which has its own `RQItemView`.

  ```swift
  struct RQItemView: View {